atul-atul/atul-atul.github.io/docs/_posts/2024-08-01-IOUs-of-Software-Engineering.md

 14. OO Design patterns like bridge, facade, factory, etc.
 15. Head, tail, push, pop.
 16. Tracer bullet, fanout, shotgun surgery, garbage collection, etc.
 17. Rubber duck debugging (borrowed from English baths, I imagine.
-I remember [Bertie in bath with a duck](https://youtu.be/yMPuROQMBuw?t=982) on a few occassions).
+I remember [Bertie in bath with a duck](https://youtu.be/yMPuROQMBuw?t=982) on a few occasions).
 18. (Enough for today, I think.
 Will update occassionally.
 But I will try to add short descriptions than just list the terms as in a few of above bullet points.)